crystallabs/virtualtime/README.md

 Currently, unset values and specific integers are materializable, while fields containing any other specification are not.

-In a call to `materialize!`, one can specify a "hint" argument, whose values will aid the materialization process, e.g. to default times to 12:00 instead of to 00:00.
-Currently, the implementation is simple, and hint's values are used verbatim in place of `nil`s in the original VT.
+In a call to `materialize!`, one can specify a "hint" argument, whose values will be used to aid the materialization process.
+E.g. to default times to 12:00 instead of to 00:00, or to default to materializing ranges to the end of the range, instead of the beginning.

+Currently, the implementation is simple, and hint's values are used verbatim in place of `nil`s in the original VT, so they are expected to be simple integers.

 For example: